mlhartme/stool/README.md

 Stool checks for an environment variable `SC_SETUP_SETTINGS`.
 If it exists, the referenced file defines the initial settings (using *prefix* to prefix all proxy names (default is "").
 Otherwise, default settings are generated.

-Use key/values pairs or local settings or proxies.
+Use key/values pairs to configure local settings or proxies.

 #### EXAMPLES